Hecatron/Embedded.Rust.Examples/src/ESP32-Wrover-Kit/Readme.md

   * https://forum.sparkfun.com/viewtopic.php?t=15930
   * https://community.platformio.org/t/esp32-debugging-with-onboard-cp210/5215

+It's possible to flash but not jtag debug through a CP210x serial port

-So for these other devices a hookup of the segger is needed
+So for these other devices a hookup of the segger is needed for jtag to work

   * https://dzone.com/articles/eclipse-jtag-debugging-the-esp32-with-a-segger-j-l